Hanover-CS/tutorial-version-control/README.md

 - `log` shows a history of prior commits.
 - `stash` allows you to temporarily "hide" changes you've made, and produce a clean working directory.
 Often needed when changing branches or performing other directory changes.
 - `checkout` allows you to switch to a new branch or go to a specific commit.
 This changes what the working directory and index look like.
+- `reset` can clear up the working directory and/or index, and bring them to some specific state.
 - `push` communicates your newly added local commits to a remote repository.
 - `fetch` and `pull` retrieve commits from a remote repository.
 - `merge` is used to merge a branch's changes into another branch.